 At Yova, we provide a way to invest small amounts of money in diversified stock portfolios.
 The first step is to get your personalised impact investing strategy on our website.
 You’ll see the list of stocks we recommend you buy based on your interests and values.
 This non-binding service is completely free of charge.
 As a German customer, join the waitlist to be among the first ones notified when impact investing with Yova becomes available in Germany.

-If you decide to move ahead with your investment, our fees are between 0.6% and 1.2%, depending on the size of your investment.
+If you decide to move ahead with your investment, our all-inclusive fee is between 0.6% and 1.2%, depending on the total balance in your account.
 This includes everything – there are no additional costs or hidden fees.
 If you have any more questions about investing small amounts, please feel free to contact our friendly team at any time.
 We are here to help.